pytorch/ignite/docs/source/metrics.rst

 ------------------

-The metrics as stated above are computed in a online fashion, which means that the metric instance accumulates some internal counter on each iteration and accuracy value is computed once epoch is ended.
+The metrics as stated above are computed in a online fashion, which means that the metric instance accumulates some internal counter on each iteration and metric value is computed once the epoch is ended.
 Internal counters are reset after every epoch.
+In practice, this is done with the help of three methods:- :meth:`~ignite.metrics.metric.Metric.reset()`, :meth:`~ignite.metrics.metric.Metric.update()` and :meth:`~ignite.metrics.metric.Metric.compute()`.

-In practice a user needs to attach the metric instance to an engine which attaches the ``reset`` , ``compute`` and ``update`` methods to the :class:`~ignite.engine.events.Events`.
+Therefore, a user needs to attach the metric instance to an engine which attaches the above three methods to the :class:`~ignite.engine.events.Events`.
-The reset() method is triggered during ``EPOCH_STARTED`` event and it is responsible to reset the metric to its initial state.
-The update() method is triggered during ``ITERATION_COMPLETED`` event as it updates the state of the metric using the passed batch output.
-And compute() is triggered during ``EPOCH_COMPLETED`` event.
+The :meth:`~ignite.metrics.metric.Metric.reset()` method is triggered during ``EPOCH_STARTED`` event and it is responsible to reset the metric to its initial state.
+The :meth:`~ignite.metrics.metric.Metric.update()` method is triggered during ``ITERATION_COMPLETED`` event as it updates the state of the metric using the passed batch output.
+And :meth:`~ignite.metrics.metric.Metric.compute()` is triggered during ``EPOCH_COMPLETED`` event.
 It computes the metric based on its accumulated states.
 The metric value is computed using the output of the engine's ``process_function``:

 .. code-block:: python